Phylum Chordata – Characteristics and Classification

-- Fertilization is internal and these are mostly viviparous (giving birth to a living young one and develops inside the body of the parent).
+- Fertilization is internal and these are mostly viviparous (giving birth to a living young one and developing inside the body of the parent).

-- Examples of Chondrichthyes: Scoliodon (Dogfish), Pristis (sawfish), Carcharodon (great white shark), Trygon (stingray).
+- Examples of Chondrichthyes: are Scoliodon (Dogfish), Pristis (sawfish), Carcharodon (great white shark), and Trygon (stingray).

 (Click here to read about → Scoliodon)